mcarifio/bashenv/README.md

 I generally do much of my dev work on a (somewhat beefy) daily driver machine.
 I have several "satellite" hosts that run various linux variants, virtual machines and containers.
 The satellites are more sacrificial than `beefy`, but not fully stateless
 (think pets, not cattle, but I treat them coldly.)
-I will `git clone beefy:bashenv` from each of the satillites to simplify configuration all around.
+I will `git clone beefy:bashenv` from each of the satellites to simplify configuration all around.
 If I fix a bug discovered on the satellite,
 I want to commit the changes back to `beefy` (and then on to github).
-To do this, `beefy:bashenv/.git/config` needs this stanza to accept commits from the satillites:
+To do this, `beefy:bashenv/.git/config` needs this stanza to accept commits from the satellites:

 ```
 [receive]